Makes one 26cm tart.

 - Difficulty: Basic

-This simple and straightforward tart is perfect for warm spring or summer days.
-Strawberries and balsamic are epic together, and the addition of fresh basil leaves takes this tart a step further.
-Instead of strawberries, you could use raspberries, but I would omit the basil in that case.
+This straightforward tart is ideal for warm spring or summer days.
+Strawberries and balsamic vinegar go great together, and the addition of fresh basil leaves takes this tart to the next level.
+You could substitute raspberries for the strawberries, but leave out the basil.

 For the shortcrust pastry.